nluka/perf-aware-course/README.md

     - Caching can make or break an algorithm - memory access is crucial to get right
 - Multithreading
     - Workloads that are memory bound can be saved by multithreading because the division of work can result in data fitting into the smaller (and faster) caches
-    - If a workload is not memory bound, the maximum speedup we can expect if Nx where N is the number of threads, if a workload IS memory bound, we can expect much more than NX
+    - If a workload is not memory bound, the maximum speedup we can expect is Nx where N is the number of threads, if a workload IS memory bound, we can expect much more than Nx
     - By increasing the number of cores for an algorithm, we not only increase the number of instruction streams, but also the amount of cache we can work with since the fast caches are per core
-    - Some chips are designed so that a single core gets most of the potential memory bandwidth, so adding cores gives you little extra bandwidth, other chips are designed so that a single core gets a certain amount of memory bandwidth and adding cores linearly increases your memory bandwidth, so the amount of extra memory bandwidth acquired per core is heavily dependent on the chip
+    - Some chips are designed so that a single core gets most of the potential memory bandwidth, so using more cores gives you little extra bandwidth, other chips are designed so that a single core gets a certain amount of memory bandwidth and adding cores linearly increases your memory bandwidth, so the amount of extra memory bandwidth acquired per core is heavily dependent on the chip